mawicks/mvarch/README.md

 # Future extensions

-Models generated as described above do not model correlations between symsols.
+Models generated as described above do not model correlations between symbols.
-It's possible to generate multivariate models that model the correlations between symbols.
+It's possible to generate multivariate models that represent the correlations between symbols.

-The inference code described above infers the parameters of a mixture model representing the distrubtion of daily returns.
-No code has been provided to sample these distributions to generate synthetic data.
+The inference code described above infers the parameters of a mixture model representing the distribution of daily returns.
+No code has been provided here to sample these distributions to generate synthetic data.